Tanja Möderscheim, Dutch fine artist

 Technique: classical painting technique involving grounding, dead-colouring, working up and glazing.
 Paintings on fine Belgian linen, Italian poplar panels, silver and 23ct gold.

-Palette: pigments available to the 17th C painter: vermilion, madder lake, lead-tin yellow, stil de grain/schietgeel, lapis lazuli, blue verditer, smalt, malachite, Mt Amiata sienas, Cyprus umbers, Cassel earth, lead white and lead white with chalk.
+Palette: pigments available to the 17th C painter: vermilion, madder lake, lead-tin yellow, stil de grain/schietgeel, lapis lazuli, blue verditer, smalt, malachite, Mt Amiata sienas, Cyprus umbers, Cassel earth, lead white and lead white with chalk, and bone black.
 Some of these historical pigments are not lightfast or prone to discolouration and therefore used in line with comments published in 17th C contemporary, and modern academic literature.

 Composition: expressing a sense of stillness, elegance and refinement.